EN

 Private Practice Services

-Shawna has a small private practice as a counsellor/therapist and legal navigator.
-If you have an interest in accessing her services, please click the button below.
+Shawna has a small private practice as a psychotherapist and clinical hypnotherapist.
+If you are interested in accessing her clinical services, please click the button below.
+You can also visit the website at www.sphlifesolutions.com.
 All contact is confidential and private.

 • Facilitator Opportunities